Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 In addition, a Business Studies degree with a focus on Key Account Management opens doors to a wide range of career opportunities in the field of general management and corporate management.
 The knowledge and skills acquired enable alumni to react flexibly to changes in the business world and advance their careers in various industries and positions.
 Overall, the Business Studies program with a focus on Key Account Management provides a comprehensive apprenticeship that significantly increases the chances of a successful and versatile career.

-Munich Business School not only offers you a Business Studies degree, but also focuses on international business so that you can pursue your chosen profession anywhere in the world after graduation.
-At Munich Business School, you can expect small study groups, dedicated teachers and award-winning programs.
-But more importantly, your name counts with us.
+Munich Business School not only offers you a degree in business administration, but also focuses on international business, so that after graduation you can pursue your chosen career anywhere in the world.
+At MBS, you can expect small study groups, dedicated teachers, and award-winning programs.
+But more importantly, your name matters to us.
 Here, you are not an anonymous member, but the driving force that motivates us every morning.
-As a small, private university, we take time for your concerns and offer you a tailor-made study experience.
+As a small, private university, we take the time to address your concerns and offer you a tailor-made study experience.
 Our lecturers have extensive practical experience and teach you skills that really count.
-The Bachelor International Business at MBS offers many highlights such as business projects, internships, semesters abroad, plenty of opportunities for networking and much more.
-In addition to sound business knowledge, we also promote values and skills that will give you an understanding of sustainability and social responsibility as a future key account manager and prepare you optimally for a wide range of professions.
+Studying at MBS offers many highlights such as business projects, internships, semesters abroad, plenty of networking opportunities, and much more.
+In addition to sound business knowledge, we also promote values and skills that will give you an understanding of sustainability and social responsibility as a future professional and prepare you optimally for a wide range of careers.

 Benefits of the Munich Business School